docker-archive/classicswarm/scheduler/filter/README.md

 ```

 Here only `node-1` and `node-3` have the `redis` image.
 Using `-e affinity:image=redis` we can
 schedule container only on these 2 nodes.
-You can also use the image ID instead of it's name.
+You can also use the image ID instead of its name.

 ```
 $ docker run -d --name redis1 -e affinity:image==redis redis